UPS drivers worry company’s coronavirus precautions aren't enough

 A UPS spokesperson said the company has directed that surfaces in its facilities and vehicles be wiped down daily, and is encouraging employees to stay home if they feel ill.
 The spokesperson also said the company is making masks available to drivers who deliver to medical facilities and nursing homes.

-The UPS spokesperson said drivers can wash their hands at the businesses they serve, but did not specifically address a question about providing workers with gloves, hand sanitizer, or disinfecting wipes.
+The spokesperson said drivers can wash their hands at the businesses they serve, but did not specifically address a question about providing workers with gloves, hand sanitizer or disinfecting wipes.

 Drivers in multiple states were skeptical that their facilities or trucks were being disinfected as the company promised.